Poplarville basketball defeats Greene County - Picayune Item

 Boys

-Poplarville and Greene County went back and forth all night with lead changes the one constant of the game.
+Poplarville and Greene County went back and forth all night with lead changes being the constant of the game.

-However, it was the Hornets execution in crunch time that led to the team’s 43-41 victory.
+However, it was the Hornets’ execution in crunch time that led to the team’s 43-41 victory.

 Amari Gilmore hit a clutch fade away to put the Hornets up, but Greene County responded with a bucket of their own to tie it 41-41 with the seconds running out.